jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

 ## Features

 - **Personalized Trip Planning**: Create custom itineraries based on user preferences and travel dates
-- **Airbnb Integration**: Search for accommodations with filters for dates, location, price, and room type
+- **Integration**: Search for accommodations with filters for dates, location, price, and room type
 - **Attraction Recommendations**: Discover popular attractions and activities at your destination
-- **Visual Listings**: Display Airbnb listing images directly in the chat for a more engaging experience
+- **Visual Listings**: Display listing images directly in the chat for a more engaging experience
-- **Smart URL Generation**: Airbnb listing links include date and guest parameters for a seamless booking experience
+- **Smart URL Generation**: listing links include date and guest parameters for a seamless booking experience

 ## Setup Instructions